Our Leadership Team

 Antoinette Delruelle has been a mediator since 2009 and an attorney since 1994.
 She currently serves as the Secretary for the Center for Understanding in Conflict.
 Before starting the Mediation Project in 2013, she was a senior attorney in NYLAG’s Matrimonial & Family Law Unit of which she also served as director from 2001 to 2004.
 She has taught mediation to legal services attorneys and court staff professionals and has participated as a teaching assistant at mediation trainings of the Center for Understanding in Conflict.
 She is has been a mediator for the New York City Family Court Mediation Program since 2013, on the rosters of the Kings and New York County Supreme Court Pilot Mediation Programs their inception.
 She was the president of the Family and Divorce Mediation Council of Greater New York from 2014 to 2016 and is currently on the board of the Center for Understanding in Conflict.
 She is a member of the state-wide ADR Advisory Committee formed by Chief Judge DiFiore in April 2018 to give her recommendations on how to increase the use of ADR in the NYS court system.

 James Dykeman is a seasoned operations manager and leadership development professional with over ten years of experience.
-He is passionate about supporting nonprofit organizations and their populations, emphasizing strategic communications, community outreach, and partnership development to ensure that nonprofits can achieve their goals while increasing capacity and broadening their impact.
-His previous work with nonprofits focused on serving homeless and at-risk populations, raising awareness of international issues, and immigrant and refugee advocacy.
+He is passionate about supporting nonprofit organizations, emphasizing strategic communications, community outreach, and partnership development.
+His previous work with nonprofit organizations focused on serving homeless and at-risk populations, raising awareness of international issues, and immigrant and refugee advocacy.
 James graduated with the highest distinction from the University of Iowa with a BA in Journalism and Mass Communications and a certificate in Nonprofit Leadership and Philanthropy.

 Katherine Eisold Miller is a Collaborative Lawyer and mediator with a practice located in Westchester County NY and New York City.
 Katherine is immediate past president of the Center for Understanding in Conflict, as well as the New York Association of Collaborative Professionals.
 Katherine is author of the New Yorker’s Guide to Collaborative Divorce (2015) and co-Author of the #1 Amazon bestseller A Cup of Coffee with 10 of the Top Divorce Attorneys in the United States (2014).